playframework/play-samples/README.md

 ## Running

-Run this using application requires [sbt](http://www.scala-sbt.org/). gRPC requires the transport to be HTTP/2 so we want to Play to use HTTP/2 (which, in Play, implies HTTPS).
+Running this using application requires [sbt](http://www.scala-sbt.org/). gRPC requires the transport to be HTTP/2 so we want to Play to use HTTP/2 (which, in Play, implies HTTPS).
 We'll use the below helper script:

 ```
 ./ssl-play runProd